rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 - **Jobs**: one for Linux, one for macOS and Windows together (via a matrix, explained below), running in parallel since neither depends on the other.
 - **Steps**: checkout the code, install Qt, configure, build, install, package, upload.
 The exact same commands you'd type by hand, just running on hosted runners instead of your own machine.

+The bulk of the post will explain the main YAML workflow file and we will run it towards the end to see the results.
+This note is a heads-up to those of you that are not patient!
+I know there's a lot of us :-)

 ## Creating the Workflow File

 I am going to assume that you have a project ready to build, and that you can build it locally on Linux, macOS, and Windows.
 The project should also be in a GitHub repository, because GitHub Actions only runs on GitHub.
 I would recommend cloning the Squared repository and changing to the `course/ci` branch, which has the workflow file already in place, so you can see a working example.